 The humanities side of my degree provided skills in writing and presenting information.
 I'd say that although my degree subject is helpful, it doesn't matter what degree you've completed to gain a place on and enjoy the graduate scheme.
 It's more about the skills you obtain, like time management, presentations, writing coherently and working with others.

 How has your role developed, and what are your career ambitions?

 I've recently completed my first strategic placement in a Mental Health Trust, where I led a review of learning and development, and have now commenced my flexi-placement.
 I chose to complete this at the local authority in adult care and health, to learn more about social care.
 I'll be developing an implementation plan for a new care homes contract.
-I'll then begin my final placement in an operational management role at an Acute Hospital, managing the neurology and neurological rehabilitation services.
+I'll then begin my final placement in an operational management role within the emergency department at an Acute Trust.

 In terms of career ambitions, I plan to take opportunities as they come and see where my NHS career takes me.
 As long as I'm constantly learning and making a difference to the lives of people using NHS services - and to my colleagues - I'll consider that a success.
 Leaders are found at all levels of organisations, not just on the executive board and so my focus is on pursuing influence over hierarchy.